SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing, suspending and removing sub-tenants

-% Descirbe remove and suspending

 In order to edit subtenants simply click on the desired subtenant.
 All the fields can be edited except "ID" and "Administrators Username".

-When you have finished editing click on the "Save" button.
+When you have finished editing, click on the "Save" button.

+> Note that when a tenant is suspended, his data still remains in the database and he can be reactivated at any later date.
+On the other hand when the tenant has been removed his data will be deleted.

-Hovering over a tenant will reveal the suspend and the remove button.
-The remove button is shown as a red cross.
+Hovering over a tenant will reveal the "Suspend" and the "Remove" buttons.
+The "Remove" button is shown as a red cross.
 To suspend or remove a tenant click on the respective button.

 ### <a name="usage-stats"></a> Retrieving usage statistics

-The usage statistics menu provides you with information about each subtenant.
+Usage statistics menu provides you with information about each subtenant.
 The statistics show:

 - Id: Unique id of the subtenant.
 - External reference: This field is for free usage, for example, you can add a link to the CRM system here or an internal customer number.
 - API requests: Number of API requests, including requests from  devices and applications.
 - Device API requests: Number of API requests called from devices
-- Storage(MB): The amount of data stored in your account.
+- Storage (MB): The amount of data stored in your account.
 - Devices: Total number of devices connected to your account.
 - Subscribed application: This column shows number of applications that the subtenant is subscribed to.
 - Creation time: The date and time of the creation of the subtenant.